syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.NETCORE/getting-started.md

 # Getting Started with ASP.NET Core Barcode Control

 This section briefly explains about how to include [ASP.NET Core Barcode](https://www.syncfusion.com/aspnet-core-ui-controls/barcode) control in your ASP.NET Core application using Visual Studio.
-> Starting with v16.2.0.x, if you refer Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your ASP.NET Core application to use the components.

 ## Prerequisites